funnyleap/constellation-solidity/README.md

 With the creation of the Secondary Market, quota holders will have the freedom to trade them.
 This could involve reducing the quota price for a quick sale in case of need or even marking up the sale of a quota that has been drawn.
 From this, the protocol benefits from increased liquidity, as the market will be able to dynamically price the Quotas based on supply and demand, making the process fairer and more transparent.

-Moreover, it opens a door for clients to diversify their investment portfolio, reduces delinquency, facilitates access for new participants, and stimulates participation since, despite having committed, a participant can transfer their Quota if necessary.
+Moreover, it opens a door for clients to diversify their investment portfolio, reduces default, facilitates access for new participants, and stimulates participation since, despite having committed, a participant can transfer their Quota if necessary.

 Finally, the introduction of a secondary market can lead to additional innovations and the growth of the Horizon ecosystem, attracting more users and investors and enhancing the robustness and resilience of the system.